-From Germany and Northern Europe via Frankfurt or Stuttgart - Karlsruhe - Mulhouse - Lyons - Montpellier - Toulouse on France's A64 to the Tarbes-Ouest exit.
+From Germany via Freiburg - Mulhouse - Lyons - Montpellier - Toulouse on France's A64 to the Tarbes-Ouest exit.

-The nearest airports are Tarbes-Lourdes (few direct flights) and Toulouse (direct flights from many European airports).
+The nearest airports are Tarbes-Lourdes (no direct flights from Germany) and Toulouse (direct flight possible).
 From Toulouse Airport take a regional train to Tarbes.

-Going by train is a very long journey, but in principle possible by TGV via Paris.
+Going by train from Germany is a very long journey, but in principle possible by TGV via Paris.
 The destination station is Tarbes.

 Travel to Tarbes.
 Evening meal in the hotel at 8pm.

 Start of first stage (Tarbes - Bagnères-de-Luchon) at 9am.

 Second stage Bagnères-de-Luchon - Sort

 - Tuesday, 4th September 2018